smartmeio/arancino-core-stm32/README.md

 ## License and credits

-This core has been developed by Arduino LLC in collaboration with Atmel, and customized by smartme.IO s.r.l.
+This core has been developed by STM32Duino(`https://github.com/stm32duino`), and customized by smartme.IO s.r.l.

 ```